|Meant For||Input/Software File Sizes||Output File Sizes||Available for Jobs Running ...||File Security||Special Considerations|

 - Files placed in Gluster are owned by the user, and only the user's own jobs can access these files (unless the user specifically modifies unix file permissions to make certain files available for other users).

-- USERS VIOLATING ANY OF THE POLICIES IN THIS GUIDE WILL HAVE THEIR GLUSTER ACCESS AND/OR CHTC ACCOUNT REVOKED UNTIL CORRECTIVE MEASURE ARE TAKEN.
-CHTC STAFF RESERVE THE RIGHT TO REMOVE ANY PROBLEMATIC USER DATA AT ANY TIME IN ORDER TO CORRECT PERFORMANCE ISSUES RESULTING FROM MISUSE OF GLUSTER.
+- USERS VIOLATING ANY OF THE POLICIES (also below) IN THIS GUIDE WILL HAVE THEIR GLUSTER ACCESS AND/OR CHTC ACCOUNT REVOKED UNTIL CORRECTIVE MEASURES ARE TAKEN.
+CHTC STAFF RESERVE THE RIGHT TO REMOVE ANY PROBLEMATIC USER DATA AT ANY TIME IN ORDER TO PRESERVE PERFORMANCE.

 - you already have an account on a CHTC-administered submit server